 In the past, students have found a wide range of placements in hospitals (Yorkshire and Humber or local to their home), universities and companies including Astra Zeneca, Covance, Johnson & Johnson, GlaxoSmithKline, Mast Laboratories, Nestlé and the Sanger Centre in Cambridge.

 We strongly recommend you take advantage of this opportunity.
-Your tutor will advise and help you organise your placement.
+Your placement module leader will advise and help you organise your placement.
 We fully expect you will find the whole experience of great benefit to you, increasing your subject-specific skills and confidence - both as an individual and in your career.

 Learning and assessment